Trinidad Chicken Pelau Recipe

 • Whole Chicken

-• 3 tablespoons Coconut Oil - Virgin for stronger coconut flavor
+• 3 tablespoons Coconut Oil - Virgin for a stronger coconut flavor

 • 1/4 cup of Brown Sugar